wadhwaumeshzira/wadhwaumeshzira/README.md

 <br>
 <b>▶️ Skills:</b> <br>
 ➖ I am a versatile developer with experience across multiple domains, including AI/ML, Fullstack Web Development, Backend Development, and Software Engineering.
 I have strong problem-solving skills and a deep understanding of DSA and various mathematical concepts, which I apply to tackle complex real-world challenges. <br>
-➖ Proficient in Python, C/C++, SQL, Flask, FastAPI, and more, I have worked on projects involving Reinforcement Learning, sentiment analysis, and web development.
-My dedication to problem-solving has led me to build innovative solutions, such as a Q-Learning trading bot and a voice sentiment analysis system using BERT. <br>
+➖ Proficient in Python, C/C++, SQL, Excel and more, I have worked on projects involving Machine Learning, Data analysis, and web development.
+My dedication to problem-solving has led me to build innovative solutions. <br>
 <br>
 <b>▶️ Inspiration:</b> <br>
 ➖ Driven by my passion for understanding the intricacies of technology and contributing to impactful projects, I am actively seeking internship opportunities in software development and AI/ML fields.
 My goal is to apply my skills to real-world problems, continuously learn, and grow as a developer. <br>